petedanielsmith/social-media-effect-on-mental-health/README.md

 ## Hypothesis and how to validate?

+- Statistical test methods used:

+  - **ANOVA (Analysis of Variance)** - Used when comparing the mean value of a numerical variable across multiple groups
+  - **Chi-Square Test of Independence** - Used for relationships between two categorical variables
+  - **Correlation Analysis (Pearson & Spearman)** - Used when assessing how two numerical variables move together
+    - `Pearson` - linear correlation
+    - `Spearman` - monotonic (rank-based) correlation

 - Sleep vs Age Group

   - H₀ : Mean sleep hours are equal across age groups